 As of April 1, 2022, The Federal National Mortgage Association (Fannie Mae) now requires that appraisals on certain properties must comply with a specific American National Standards Institute (ANSI) measuring standard.
 If you are an appraiser – or someone who works with appraisers – you need to understand what this change means and how you can ensure compliance.

-You can read more about the ANSI Measuring Standard in our blog here.
+Read more about the ANSI Measuring Standard.

 After creating a sketch with magicplan, you can specify the percentage of a gross living area (GLA) for each room included in your floor plan.
 Some room types (e.g. unfinished basement, garage, or stairway) are by default set to 0%, while some (e.g. bedroom, kitchen, and toilette) are set to 100%.
 All measurements can be manually adjusted to any number between 0 and 100%.
 Additionally, you can also set the wall thickness of both, interior and exterior walls per floor.